• Skip to primary navigation

 These are boots for teenagers.

-The bright yellow stitching really drag down the maturity of these boots as do the plasticky nature of the leather and the chunky rubber sole.
-I know I’ll make enemies saying this but they simply aren’t grown up boots.
+The bright yellow stitching really drags down the maturity of these boots, as does the plasticky nature of the leather and the chunky rubber sole.
+I know I’ll make enemies saying this, but they simply aren’t grown-up boots.
 If I see a man in his 30s, 40s, or 50s wearing these, my immediate thought is that he didn’t get the memo that adults are allowed to wear nicer boots.

 Further Reading